-Please also read the 'Your Exams 2024' booklet issued by the SQA.
+Please also read the 'Your Exams 2025' booklet issued by the SQA which you can find online.

 1. Exam Information for Learners

 Please refer to your personal exam timetable so that you know the exact date and time of each exam you are sitting and where the exam is taking place.